cryptoyamalab/desktop-tutorial/README.md

-# Welcome to GitHub Desktop!
+# Welcome to my first website project

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This is a simple version that i will be upgrading acording to my knowledge progress.